techopsph/social_pantheon/README.md

-# Drops 8 - Open Social #
+# Open Social on Pantheon #

+This is the Open Social repo use for a no-CI based project.

-Note: The repo exposes the composer.json file as well as the /vendor directory of your project.
+The repo exposes the composer.json file as well as the /vendor directory of your project.
 To convert to a nested docroot project, follow the following steps here:

 https://pantheon.io/docs/nested-docroot/